neskk/PoGo-Proxies/README.md

 # PoGo-Proxies

-Proxy tester that verifies if proxies are able to connect to PokemonGo servers.
+Python proxy tester that verifies if proxies are able to connect to PokemonGo servers.

 ## Feature Support